Bristol Jack in the Green

-For the second year, Jack will not process through the city's streets, and May Day 2021 will be quiet.
-Although Jack's attendants have been physically separate for over a year, their voices have been brought together here, in this special recording for 2021.
+In 2021, for the second successive year, Jack was unable to process through the city's streets, and May Day was quiet.
+Although Jack's attendants had been physically separate for over a year, their voices were brought together here, in this special recording for 2021.
 This is the poem that accompanies Jack's coming to life at the start of his procession and his departure from life at the end.
 We hope it reaches Jack's followers, wherever you are, and reminds you of sunny days spent watching him dance through Bristol.
-We wish you all a Happy Summer and look forward to future years when Jack can return in his usual way.

 #bristoljackinthegreen Poem with thanks to William Anderson

 Jack is a May Day tradition whose history stretches back longer than memory.
 We, in Bristol, are lucky enough to still celebrate the beginning of May with Jack's remarkable dance through the city, to herald the arrival of the Summer.

 Two centuries ago, Jacks in the Green would have been a common May Day spectacle across England.
 You can still find Jacks in a number of English towns and cities at this time of year.

 Jack is an imposing figure, who is hard to miss: vibrant and colourful, nine feet tall, and covered in greenery and flowers.